Learn how to open the built-in Keychain Access app on your Mac, manually add account passwords to it, and see them when needed.

 If you have an account set up somewhere with a username and password you want to add to your keychain, choose the Keychain that you want to add it to on the left and then do the following.

-1) Pick Password in the Category list.
+1) Pick Passwords from the top or in the Category list.